The Good and the Bad of Swift Programming Language

 Old OS versions support

 Learning a language, even a simple one like Swift, takes time and effort that many projects lack.
-If you don’t have a luxury of postponing your app release until members of your team get comfortable with Swift, you should consider sticking to ObjC.
+If you don’t have the luxury of postponing your app release until members of your team get comfortable with Swift, you should consider sticking to ObjC.
 In case the time allows, learning Swift would definitely be beneficial in the long run, considering that Apple doesn’t plan to stop its development.

 Big project size